Introduction

 - Reagent Canister Pouch (Revival) - Pre-loaded with Epinephrine, Inaprovaline and Tricordrazine.
 Use on dead people before reviving for a big health boost on revive and guaranteed healing over time.
 Loaded with enough chems for thirty eight (38) uses.
 Extremely effective pick, almost a must have.
 Saves on Epi pens and lets you give every person you revive Epi.

-- Reagent Canister Pouch (Other) - Comes with either Bicard, Kelo or Tricord.
+- Reagent Canister Pouch (Other) - Comes with either Bicard or Kelo.
 Over 40 uses per kit, quicker to access than pill bottles.
 Situationally useful.

 - Mag/Shell Pouch - Situationally useful for Rifle or Shotgun users, but lose out on a Medical pouch.